datagener/datagener.github.io/datagen/0-Introduction/2-concept.md

 ## Run

-Datagen is a standalone program coded in **Java 11**, using **SpringBoot** framework.
+Datagen is a standalone program coded in **Java 17** compiled with **maven 3.6**, using **SpringBoot** & **Vaadin** frameworks.

 ## Interact

-Datagen exposes a set of **APIs** and a Swagger (and soon a webUI) to let a user generates data.
+Datagen exposes a **webUI** and a set of **APIs** (with a swagger) to let a user generates data easily.

-## Where to generate data ? - Connectors

-Datagen has a **rich set of connectors** to generate data directly into various services such as: HDFS, AWS S3, Hive etc...

-To generate data in any services, Datagen must be configured to know how to interact with such service and where they are located.

-All connectors are configured in the _application.properties_ configuration file, before starting the program.

-_Note: If deployed with CDP, Datagen is automatically configured by CDP_

-New connectors can be easily added to the project (see developers section for more details).
+## Possibilities

+Datagen is able to:

+- **Push Data** to multiple systems (HDFS, S3, ADLS, GCS, Kafka, Hive, HBase etc...)
+- Handle **multiple formats** (Avro, Parquet, ORC, JSON, CSV)
+- Generate **structured data** of different types (string, integer, timestamp, uuid etc...)
+- Provide **pre-defined data** filterable (countries, 40K+ cities, 35K+ names, phone pattern etc... )
+- Make data **respecting rules** (min, max, repartition, pattern, regex etc...)
+- Add **relations between data** generated (one column value depends on other's values with possible complex evaluation)
+- Generate **unstructured data** leveraging AI (OpenAI, Bedrock, Ollama, and even any model locally embedded)
+- **Schedule generation** of data
+- **Analyze existing** data to mimic it (currently in alpha version)

 ## What Data to Generate ?

 ### Model

-To know what kind of data to generate, Datagen use what is called a model.
+To know what kind of data to generate, Datagen use what is called a **model**.

-A **model** is a **simple JSON file** that:
+A **model** is under the hood a **simple JSON file** that:
- - Shapes how the data looks like
+ - **Shapes** how the data looks like
- - Describes in what tables/files/queue it should be generated
+ - **Describes** in what _tables/files/queues_ it should be generated
- - Adds specific options to data generated such as primary keys, replication factors etc...
+ - Adds specific options to data generated such as _primary keys, replication factors_ etc...

-_Details on how to create a model is made under section Data Generation_
+When using the UI, user interactively creates a model.

+Once model saved, user can use it to generrate data according to its specification.

+It can also be downloaded as a JSON file, modified (or not), and imported back (or to any other Datagen application).

-### Fields
+### Columns

-Inside a Model, to shape how data is generated, a **set of Fields** are defined.
+Inside a Model, to shape how data is generated, a **set of Columns** are defined.

-A **Field** is defined simply in **JSON** format inside a model file with few parameters:
+A **Column** is under the hood defined **JSON** format inside a model file with few parameters:
-- Name
+- **Name**
-- Type of Data: String, Integer, Name, City, IP etc...
+- **Type** of Data: String, Integer, Name, City, IP etc...
-- Filters, Formulas, Conditions, Dependencies to other fields etc...
+- **Conditions** with Filters, Formulas, Conditions, Dependencies to other fields etc...

-_Details on all fields and how to use them, is made under section Data Generation_
+When using the UI, user interactively shapes the set of columns for its model.

+## Where to generate data ?

+### Connectors

+Datagen has a **rich set of connectors** to generate data directly into various services such as: _HDFS, AWS S3, Hive_ etc...

+To generate data in any services, **Datagen must be configured** to know how to interact with such service and where they are located.

+All connectors are configured in the _application.properties_ configuration file, before starting the program.

+_Note: If deployed with CDP, Datagen is automatically configured by Cloudera Manager_

+However, a **model can hold**  also one or multiple **connector's configuration**, providing information on where to push data.

+### Credentials

+Datagen uses a concept of **Credentials** where a user can register its credentials (and manage them): _keytab, ADLS sas token, AWS S3 Access Key, GCP application credentials file, keystore_.

+They are **safely stored and managed** by Datagen.

+Then, these credentials can be used when generating data to **provide a way to authenticate** to the service where it is pushing data to.

+Or they can also be **injected in the model** (in a safe way, with a reference to a safely stored file), so model holds also authentication part.